Characterizing Supernova Host Galaxies with FrankenBlast: A Scalable Tool for Transient Host Galaxy Association, Photometry, and Stellar Population Modeling: Discussion

 \subsection{Rubin-Era Science}

 Here, we discuss how our work can be applied in the Rubin era, which is expected to release its first alerts in 2025 and survey data products in 2027.
 Importantly, Rubin not only promises to detect millions of transients each year, greatly expanding the population sizes of different SN and transient classes; but the survey depth will also allow detection of transients out to much higher redshifts.
-It is expected, for example, that SNe Ia and II will be observed out to $z\approx1.5$, SNe Ib/c out to $z\approx1$, and SNe IIn out to $z\approx2$ \citep{kessler2019}: significantly larger $z$ than either the spectroscopic or photometric SN samples studied here. \textit{Roman} will observe these same SN populations out to even higher redshifts \citep{hounsell2018, foley2019}.
+It is expected, for example, that SNe Ia and II will be observed out to $z\approx1.5$, SNe Ib/c out to $z\approx1$, and SNe IIn out to $z\approx2$ \citep{kessler2019}: significantly higher $z$ than either the spectroscopic or photometric SN samples studied here. \textit{Roman} will observe these same SN populations out to even higher redshifts \citep{hounsell2018, foley2019}.
 While this will allow us to better understand transient rates and environments at earlier cosmic times, it will also bring up multiple challenges.
 As we show in Section \ref{sec:specvphot}, the slight redshift differences between our spectroscopic and photometric SN populations do affect their stellar mass and sSFR distributions.
-With Rubin-era transients tracing even higher redshifts, we can expect more deviations between their host properties and our current host populations.
+This is further emphasized when comparing our results to those of \citet{wiseman2020}, in which higher redshift SNe Ia (mean $z=0.3$) and CCSNe (mean $z=0.14$) host stellar masses were determined.
+There, they find that a median SNe Ia host $M_* = 10^{10.15} M_\odot$ and CCSNe host $M_* = 10^{9.39} M_\odot$ ($>0.2$~dex lower than the medians for our SNe Ia and CCSNe populations), with $M_*$ distributions that skew towards more lower mass galaxies ($M_* < 10^9 M_\odot$ than our populations.
+These results strongly suggest that host populations within the same transient class will differ when expanding out to higher $z$, with more deviations expected between Rubin-era transients and currently studied host populations.
 Moreover, we currently do not have any baseline for what these SN host properties will be at higher-$z$; thus, it is difficult to predict how much these distributions will deviate.
 In addition, comparing host properties between transient populations will also become more challenging for the same reason. \citet{kessler2019} predicts a higher rate of SNe II than SNe Ib/c at higher redshift, purely due to predicted observability and current rate estimates.
 This may mean, for instance, that SNe II hosts will have higher sSFR and lower stellar mass than SNe Ib/c.
 Yet, this effect may not be due to their progenitors but rather the sample biases.
 Thus, our analysis of transient hosts in the Rubin era must be performed in a way that marginalizes over the nuances of redshift effects and other systemic biases that may effect our transient populations.
 Taking advantage of methods similar to the one proposed in \citet{hm2025}, where redshift is factored into multivariate SFR-$M_*$ distributions, will be crucial for these large population analyses.

 In preparation for Rubin-related science, we have built \texttt{SBI++} spec-$z$ and photo-$z$ models to determine stellar population properties of galaxies at $0\leq z \leq 2$ with Rubin $ugrizy$ filters.
 To properly noise-up the training set photometry, we acquire photometric SNR measurements from the \texttt{cosmoDC2} Rubin galaxy simulation \citep{cosmodc2}.
 Beyond the slightly increased redshift prior, the training set is created in the same way as discussed in Section \ref{sec:training}.
 These models are available for public use in the same location as all other \texttt{FrankenBlast} products.